Search

 There are several signs that can indicate wear and tear on a truck’s suspension system.
 Paying attention to these is important so you can catch issues early:

-• Bumpy rides: An increase in bumpiness and shaking on the road can mean there’s damage to the struts or other parts of the suspension.
+• Bumpy rides: Bumpy and shaky rides on the road can mean there’s damage to the struts or other parts of the suspension.

 • Uneven tire wear: Suspension issues can cause uneven impact on your vehicle, causing irregular tire wear and tear.